gjarnling/udacity-build-a-portfolio-site/README.md

 The fifth and last lesson in this block covered responsive tables and once again introduced three design patterns for dealing with them: hidden columns, no more tables, and contained scrolling.
 It also covered how to make fonts responsive and defining minor breakpoints.

+### Repsonsive Images
+The first lesson was basically a short repition covering the importance of responsive images and how to setup remote debugging on mobile.

+The second lesson covered different ways to size images.
+It also introduced some less known CSS units.
+Apart from this it treated different types of images and when to use which.
+Lastely it looked out how to optimize images and the related workflow using [Grunt](http://gruntjs.com/).

+The third lesson covered using markup as images.
+Everything from CSS background images, [Unicode symbol characters](http://unicode-table.com/en/#control-character) to [icon fonts](http://weloveiconfonts.com/).

+The fourth and last lesson covered how to make images fully responsive using [the image elements srcset and sizes attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img), the [picture](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) and [source](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/source) elements.
+It also covered accessibility concerning images.

 ## Solution

 ## Closure